Lake Berryessa, Clear Lake, and Blue lakes can be combined into one trip up north from the SF Bay area.

 Here’s a footage of Mt Konocti

 Apparently this mountain is actually a volcano.
-But we didn’t find that until couple of years after the trip.
+But we didn’t find that out until couple of years after the trip.
 Mt Konocti volcano is part of 8 active volcanoes in California – see the post on the Lava Tube in Lassen national Park.

 8 active volcanoes in California